 May 29, 2025

-Innovation in Service: Using Technology for Good
+Innovation through Service: Using Technology for Good

 In an era where technology often seems to divide as much as it connects, the story of the Salvation Army's Limelight Department stands as a powerful reminder of how innovation, guided by purpose, can be a force for good.
 From its inception in the late 19th century, the Limelight Department harnessed the latest advancements in film and sound not for profit or prestige, but to amplify the voices of the marginalised, document social realities, and inspire communities to action.